WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Experiments

+\textbf{Implementation Details.} WorldPlay is trained on a comprehensive dataset comprising approximately 320K high-quality video samples derived from both real-world footage and synthetic environments.
+Details regarding the dataset processing pipeline and the training/inference are provided in Appendix~\ref{supp_B} and Appendix~\ref{supp_A}, respectively.

 \textbf{Evaluation Protocol.} \tf{Our test set comprises 600 cases sourced from DL3DV, game videos, and AI-generated images spanning a range of styles.} For the short-term setting, we utilize the camera trajectories from the test videos as the input pose.
-The generated video frames are directly compared against the Ground-Truth (GT) frames to assess visual quality and camera pose accuracy.
-For the long-term setting, we test the long-term consistency using various custom cycle camera trajectories designed to enforce revisiting.
+The generated frames are directly compared against the ground truth to assess visual quality and action precision.
+For the long-term setting, we test the long-horizon generation ability and long-term consistency using various custom cycle camera trajectories designed to enforce revisiting.
 Each model generates frames along a customize trajectory and then returns along the same path, metrics are evaluated on the return path by comparing the generated frame to the corresponding frame generated during the initial pass.
-We employ LPIPS, PSNR, and SSIM to measure visual quality and $R_{\text{dist}}$ and $T_{\text{dist}}$ to quantify action accuracy.
+We employ LPIPS, PSNR, and SSIM to measure visual quality and $R_{\text{dist}}$ and $T_{\text{dist}}$ to quantify action precision.

+\wenq{ Specifically, we use the ground truth poses as the input for each model to generate videos.
+Then, we utilize ViPE to estimate the camera pose of the generated videos.
+Following the previous works~\cite{he2024cameractrl,yu2024viewcrafter}, we compute the relative poses of the ground truth and generated camera poses by setting the extrinsic matrix of first frame as an identity matrix and normalize the translation scale using the furthest frame.
+The rotation distance $R_{\text{dis}}$ is calculated by comparing the predicted rotation matrices $R_{gen}$ and ground truth rotation matrices $R_{gt}$: